-Autoclaves
+1. Autoclaves

-- The performance of each autoclave shall be initially evaluated by establishing its functional properties and performance, for example, heat distribution characteristics with respect to typical uses.
+- The laboratory shall evaluate the performance of each autoclave initially by establishing its functional properties and performance, for example, heat distribution characteristics with respect to typical uses.
 Autoclaves shall meet specified temperature tolerances.
-Pressure cookers shall not be used for sterilization of growth media. - Demonstration of sterilization temperature shall be provided by use of a continuous temperature recording device or by use of a maximum registering thermometer with every cycle.
-At least once during each month that the autoclave is used, appropriate biological indicators shall be used to determine effective sterilization.
+Pressure cookers shall not be used for sterilization of growth media. - The laboratory shall demonstrate proper sterilization temperature by use of a continuous temperature recording device or by use of a maximum registering thermometer with every cycle.
+The lab shall at least once during each month that the autoclave is used, demonstrate the effective sterilization through the use of appropriate biological indicators.
 The selected biological indicator shall be effective at the sterilization temperature and time needed to sterilize lactose-based media.
-Temperature sensitive tape shall be used with the contents of each autoclave run to indicate that the autoclave contents have been processed.

-- Records of autoclave operations shall be maintained for every cycle.
-Records shall include: Date, contents, maximum temperature reached, pressure, time in sterilization mode, total run time (may be recorded as time in and time out) and analyst's initials. - Autoclave maintenance, either internally or by service contract, shall be performed annually, and shall include a pressure check and verification of temperature device.
+The laboratory shall use temperature sensitive tape with the contents of each autoclave run to indicate that the autoclave contents have been processed. - The laboratory shall maintain records of autoclave operations for every cycle.
+Records shall include: Date, contents, maximum temperature reached, pressure, time in sterilization mode, total run time (may be recorded as time in and time out), and analyst's initials. - Autoclave maintenance, internally or by service contract, shall be performed annually, and shall include a pressure check and verification of temperature device.
 Records of the maintenance shall be maintained in equipment logs.
-When it has been determined that the autoclave has no leaks, pressure checks can be documented using the formula PV = nRT. - The autoclave mechanical timing device shall be checked quarterly against a stopwatch and the actual time elapsed documented.
+When it has been determined that the autoclave has no leaks, pressure checks can be documented using the formula PV = nRT.

+- The laboratory shall check the autoclave mechanical timing device quarterly against a stopwatch and document the actual time elapsed.